kimptoc/wowactivityfeed/readme.txt

 - for guild rss, include/merge guildies with guild updates

-- only store delta for history (uses much less space!)

 PENDING TEST
 - changes rss links to public site when in 'production'